 12.5.
 Contracting Party not fulfilling its contractual obligation due to force majeure is obliged to notify the other Contracting Party about this fact in writing and state what the implications on performance in relation to the other Contracting Party will be.
 If the other Contracting Party is not notified about the force majeure, the circumstances causing the force majeure will be disregarded, and the Contracting Parties are obliged to perform as if there is no force majeure.

 12.6.
-Similar provisions apply in relation to carriers of Products and to any other third party involved in providing performance (manufacturer, the Distributor).
+Where possible under applicable laws, the above apply in relation to carriers of Products and to any other third party involved in providing performance (manufacturer, the Distributor).

 13.2.
 The following provisions of GTC shall survive the termination (including expiry) of any Agreement:

-i) the rights and obligations occurring before an early termination of the Agreement, which by their nature will continue fter the termination of the Agreement;
+- 13.2.1. the rights and obligations occurring before an early termination of the Agreement, which by their nature will continue after the termination of the Agreement;

 13.3.
-Any notice or other communication pursuant to, or in connection with Agreement shall be in writing (paper or electronic) and delivered personally, or sent by first class pre-paid recorded delivery post (air mail if overseas), to the party due to receive such notice at its registered office or to such other address as may have been notified in writing to the other parties or by sending it by e-mail (subject to the original notice or communication being sent by post on the same day in the manner specified above).
-Notice is considered as delivered 5 days after posting via e-mail or 10 days after posting by regular mail.
+Any notice or other communication pursuant to, or in connection with Agreement shall be in writing (paper or electronic) and delivered personally, or sent by recorded delivery post (air mail if overseas), to the Contracting Party due to receive such notice at its registered office or to such other address as may have been notified in writing to the other Contracting Party or by sending it by e-mail (subject to the original notice or communication being sent by post on the same day in the manner specified above).
+Notice is considered as delivered on the same day if sent by email and 5 business days after posting if sent only by regular mail.